 Below you’ll see examples of ctenophores I’ve encountered on the surf-swept shores of the northern Oregon coast.
-These are just the ones I’ve come across and have photos of; not an exhaustive accounting.
-Field guides and online resources (see References, at the bottom of this page) can help with identification of beach cast ctenophores you come across, but other than Pleurobrachia, it’s tricky.
+Unfortunately, these are just the ones I’ve come across and have photos of, not an exhaustive detail of what you could find.
+Field guides and online resources (see References at the bottom of this page) can help identify beach cast ctenophores, but other than Pleurobrachia, I’ve found the ctenophores tricky.

 My organization more or less follows Lamb and Hanby (2005).
-Common names are my choice, usually some combination of those in Lamb and Hanby (2005), and Harbo (2011).
+Common names are my choice, usually some combination of those in Lamb and Hanby (2005) and Harbo (2011).
 I refer to WoRMS for scientific names, and I learn a ton by browsing the natural history riches in Kozloff (1993).
-All photos are from northern Oregon beaches unless otherwise noted in the caption.
+All photos are from northern Oregon beaches unless otherwise noted.

-Beroe?
-I’m not sure what this one is.
-Whole ones are uncommon.
-The body length of this one is about 7 cm.
+I’m not sure what the gem below is.
+It could be Beroe, but then again, there are alternatives.
+Whatever it is, its length length is about 6-7 cm.
 If you have ideas about what it is, please let me know.

 Harbo, R. M. 2011.
 Whelks to Whales: Coastal Marine Life of the Pacific Northwest.
 2nd ed.
 Harbour Publishing Co.